Safetrack

 Safetrack, a multidisciplinary project involving academic expertise in health, informatics and electronic engineering, and companies in software development, medical devices, and commercial medical solutions worked together to explore how emergency departments in hospital could better respond to patient safety issues during patients’ hospitalization.

-Design researchers worked together with healthcare professionals, patient and public representatives to co-design a new patient monitoring system to support early detection of clinical deterioration to promote patient safety and understand the potential of the Safetrack to support healthcare professionals to deliver quality of care.
+Involving a participatory approach, design researchers worked together with healthcare professionals, patient and public representatives to co-design a new patient monitoring system to support early detection of clinical deterioration to promote patient safety and understand the potential of the Safetrack to support healthcare professionals to deliver quality of care.

 Findings